MicrosoftDocs/PowerShell-Docs/reference/docs-conceptual/learn/remoting/PS-remoting-second-hop.md

 ms.date: 05/14/2020
 keywords:  powershell,cmdlet
 title:  Making the second hop in PowerShell Remoting
+description: This article explains the various methods for configuring second-hop authentication for PowerShell remoting, including the security implications and recommendations.
 ---

 # Making the second hop in PowerShell Remoting